rubyzip/rubyzip/README.md

 ### Save zip archive entries in sorted by name state

-To saving zip archives in sorted order like below you need to set `::Zip.sort_entries` to `true`
+To save zip archives in sorted order like below, you need to set `::Zip.sort_entries` to `true`

 ```
 Vegetable/